Page 9 of EVMS Institutional Student Handbook-Student Affairs 2018-2019

 WITHDRAWAL POLICY FOR ALL STUDENTS Withdrawals may be of four types: 1.
 Voluntary Withdrawal, at the request of the student 2.
 Medical Withdrawal, on recommendation of a physician 3.
 Academic Withdrawal, by action of an academic review or progress committee 4.
 Administrative Withdrawal, by action of the Provost or a Dean acting in their behalf.

-When a student withdraws, is asked to withdraw, or takes a leave of absence from EVMS, he or she must complete a Status Change Form available at the following link: http://www.evms.edu/education/additional_resources/registrar/.
+When a student withdraws, is asked to withdraw, or takes a leave of absence from EVMS, he or she must complete a Status Change Form available through the EVMS Registrar.
 The Registrar will sign and forward the request to all appropriate parties.
 For more information on the refund of any unearned tuition or fees, refer to the student withdrawal refund policy located in the Student Finances section below.
 Upon determination of student's withdrawal date, EVMS will calculate and refund any unearned tuition and fees within 30 days.
 Depending upon the withdrawal date, the student may be required to repay all or part of the financial assistance he/she received.
 For information about the financial impact of a withdrawal, please see the Student Finances Section of this handbook.

 Page 22-23 of EVMS Institutional Student Handbook-Student Affairs 2018-2019